RSS FEED

 3ds Max SDK: First Steps for Scripters

-Even for seasoned scripters, the idea of dipping their toes into the C++/SDK territory often looks daunting, even more so when confronted with the sheer volume of the documentation and all the topics covered.
-That said, there's no need to go full C++ right away.
-I'll cover the process of creating your own MAXScript functions using the Function Publishing system, and how to leverage them in a pair of sample scripted simpleMeshMods.
+Even experienced scripters may feel intimidated by the prospect of dipping their toes into the C++/SDK territory, especially when faced with the sheer volume of the documentation and all the topics covered.
+However, you don't have to go full C++ right away.
+In this walkthrough, I'll guide you through using the Function Publishing system to develop your own MAXScript functions.
+I will also demonstrate how to effectively incorporate these functions into a pair of sample scripted simpleMeshMods to get the best of both worlds.

 1. Visual Studio